-Zoom Meetings Instructions Will be on the Home Page for Each Virtual Meeting
+Watch Meetings on the Government Page for Each Council Meeting

 Eric Pollitt was hired as the Town Manager for the Town of Tappahannock beginning in October of 2020.
 Mr. Pollitt, a native of Richmond, Virginia comes to Tappahannock after serving as the Town Manager for Glasgow, Virginia, in Rockbridge County Virginia.